Perpetual Inventory

 Definition

-Perpetual inventory is an accounting method based on the perpetual inventory system, which uses computerized sales systems to record inventory changes in real-time, eliminating the need for physical inventory counts.
-It provides a highly detailed view of inventory changes and immediately reports inventory balances, accurately reflecting the level of goods on hand.
+Perpetual inventory is an accounting method that uses a computerized sales system to record inventory changes in real-time, eliminating the need for physical inventory counts.
+It provides a detailed view of inventory changes and immediately reports inventory balances, accurately reflecting the level of goods on hand.

 Origin